-Over time, the temperature of the metal near the contact rises under the action of the laser.
+Over time, the temperature of the metal near the contact rises under the laser pulse action.
 As mentioned above, the flow in its development goes through several stages: stage I ends with the start of melting; stage II is completed with the achievement of the critical temperature of the metal.
 At stage III, three layers are adjacent to the metal contact with water.
 With the transition from stage II to stage III begins the formation of a layer of gold in the gaseous state.
-So at stage III, a layer of gaseous gold is located near the contact, then a layer of melt follows,
+So at stage III, a layer of gaseous gold is located near the contact, then a layer of melt follows, and then there is a solid phase.